BrightQin/RWSAN/README.md

 ### Evaluation

-If the log file is lost and you want to evaluate the performance of RWSAN in a specific epoch on *val* split of VQA-v2 dataset, run the following command.
+If the log file is lost and you want to reevaluate the performance of RWSAN in a specific epoch on *val* split of VQA-v2 dataset, run the following command.

 ```bash
 python3 run.py ---RUN='val' --VERSION=str --GPU='0' --SPLIT='train' --ACCU=1 --NW=4 --RESUME=True --CKPT_V=str --CKPT_E=int